lsst-dm/dmtn-211/README.rst

 DMTN-211
 ========

-This technote contains the draft proposed SPIE paper for Faro: The Rubin Observatory system to quantify the performance of the LSST data products.
+This technote contains the draft proposed SPIE paper for Faro: A framework for measuring the scientific performance of petascale Rubin Observatory data products

 Links
 =====